clarkedarkmatter/carrieforky-0d637/content/pages/index.md

   - type: ContactSection
     colors: colors-a
     backgroundSize: full
-    title: Stay Up To Date On The Issues
+    title: Stay In The Race
     text: >
       Sign up your team today to be the first to try out our new product to increase your team’s productivity